nuxeo-sandbox/nuxeo-node-importer/README.md

 - `-u, --username`: the username to use to connect to the server.
 Default to `Administrator`.
 - `-p, --password`: the password to use to connect to the server.
 Default to `Administrator`.
 - `-c, --chainId`: operation chain to use when creating files.
 Default to `FileManager.Import`.
-- `-t, --folderishType`: document type to use when creating folders.
+- `-f, --folderishType`: document type to use when creating folders.
 Default to `Folder`.
 - `-m, --maxConcurrentRequests`: Maximum number of concurrent requests.
 Default to 5.
+- `-t, --timeout`: Timeout in ms. Default to 30000.
 - `-v, --verbose`: verbose output, print configuration and more logs Default to `false`.